jean997/GWASBrewer/README.md

 browseVignettes("GWASBrewer")
 ```

-Note that the "Simulating Data" vignette requires the following packages which will not be
-installed automatically:

-+ DiagrammeR (use `install.packages`)

-Generating individual level data using `resample_inddata` (see "Resampling and Rescaling..." vignette) requires the `hapsim` package which will not be installed automatically.
-This can be installed with
+or install without vignettes,

 ```
-install.packages("hapsim")
+devtools::install_github("jean997/GWASBrewer",  build_vignettes = FALSE)
 ```

+The vignettes require two packages that will not be installed automatically.
+The "Simulating Data" vignette requires DiagrammeR (use `install.packages`).

+Generating individual level data using `resample_inddata` (see "Resampling and Rescaling..." vignette) requires the `hapsim` package.
+This
+package was removed from CRAN in June 2025 but can be installed using `devtools::install_github("CRAN/hapsim")`.